chtoucas/Abc/README.md

     caseSome: x  => $"Square root = {x}."),
     caseNone: () => "The input was strictly negative.");

-string message = q.Switch(
+// But, since the caseNone is constant, we should really write: string message = q.Switch(
     caseSome: x => $"Square root = {x}."),
     caseNone: "The input was strictly negative.");